JestherCostinar/laravel-cheetsheet/README.md

 Factory is the good place to populate table with fake data
 ```

+## 16. Query Builder
+Query Builder is the core of laravel database functionality.
+Query Builder use method chaining to make it use as easy as possible by just calling the method.

 ## 👨‍💻Contact Me 🚀🔵
 - Email - jesther.jc15@gmail.com